Cruise ship with COVID-19 infections arrives in New Orleans

 Passengers said they were tested for COVID-19 exposure on Saturday before disembarking Sunday.
 The cruise line also gave passengers take-home rapid tests as they left the ship, according to WVUE.

-Norwegian said it requires all passengers and crew members to have been vaccinated against the coronavirus prior to departure.
-The company said no changes to scheduled future sailings on the Norwegian Breakaway are currently planned, and the ship was scheduled to depart again Sunday evening.
+Norwegian said it requires all passengers and crew members to have been vaccinated against the coronavirus before departure.
+The company said no changes to scheduled future sailings on the Norwegian Breakaway are currently planned, and the ship was scheduled to depart Sunday evening again.

 Cruise ships were an early source of outbreaks last year at the start of the coronavirus pandemic as some ships were rejected at ports and passengers were forced into quarantine.
 The CDC issued a no-sail order in March 2020, prompting a standstill that ended last June as cruise ships began to leave U.S. ports with new health and safety requirements.